jocpae/VesselGraph/README.md

 #### 1. **Pytorch-geometric Dataloader**

 We provide PyG dataset classes for link and node prediction tasks in `./source/pytorch_dataset/`.
 Utilize `LinkVesselGraph` and `NodeVesselGraph` respectively.
-See the `vesselgraph.ipnb` for a toy example.
+See the `./vesselgraph.ipnb` for a toy example.

 #### 2. **OGB Dataloader**